...

 Get Your Yogic Hands On 37 Of My Free Yoga Lesson Plans

-Below are 37 free downloadable yoga lesson plans that I’ve created for my yoga classes using the Online Yoga Genie Lesson Planner.
+Below are 37 free downloadable yoga lesson plans that I’ve created for my yoga classes using the Online Yoga Lesson Planner.
 Feel free to use them for your yoga classes, or as inspiration to come up with your yoga class themes.

 Become A Peaceful Warrior Yoga Lesson Plan